microsoft/yardl/docs/docs.md

 ### Unions

-When a value can be one of several types, you can define a union:
+When a value could be one of several types, you can define a union:

 ```yaml
 Rec: !record